What is data science? And what does a data scientist actually do? Here’s your ultimate guide.

 10. Key takeaways and further reading

-Data science is a broad discipline, which uses many methods, techniques, and systems to extract useful information from the unfathomably large amount of data that exists around us.
+The question we sought to answer here was: what is data science?
+Well, data science is a broad discipline, which uses many methods, techniques, and systems to extract useful information from the unfathomably large amount of data that exists around us.
 In this article, we’ve given a broad overview of the topic for those who are interested in eventually working in the field as a data scientist.
 We covered the basic definition of data science, its applications in business, the responsibilities of a data scientist, and the data science life cycle.
 We then looked at what it takes to become a data scientist: the skills required, the routes to entry into the field, our picks for online data science courses, and some insights into average data scientist salaries in the U.S.

 While it can be overwhelming to take in all at once, we’re hoping you can return to this guide and use it as needed as you delve into the world of data science.
 In a time when data-driven decisions are more important than ever, data scientist roles will always be in demand and, with the right training, passion, and determination, anyone can make the career change into the field.